Probabilistic time: Conclusions

 We concentrate on a suitable unitary evolution law which describes rotations of a real unit vector $q_\tau(t)$.
 The local probabilities are related to the ``wave function'' $q_\tau(t)$ by $p_\tau(t)=q^2_\tau(t)$, such that positivity, $p_\tau(t)\geq 0$, and normalization, $\sum_\tau p_\tau(t)=1$, are easily implemented.
 The sign $s_\tau(t)$ of $q_\tau(t)=s_\tau(t)\sqrt{p_\tau(t)}$ is largely fixed by the analytic properties of continuous rotations as well as possible analytic properties with respect to a continuous index $\tau$.
 Remaining ambiguities in the choice of $\{s_\tau(t)\}$ without physical relevance can be considered as a choice of gauge.
 The wave function $\{q_\tau(t)\}$ at a given time $t$, together with the evolution law contains essentially the same information as the sequence of local-time probabilities $\{p_\tau(t)\}$.
 In particular, the sequence $\{p_\tau(t)\}$ contains (partial) information about the distribution of sign functions $\{s_\tau(t)\}$ which is needed for the computation of expectation values of off-diagonal observables.

-We consider the signs as a genuine part of the local-time information and take the wave function $\{q_\tau(t)\}$ rather than the probabilities $\{p_\tau(t)\}$ as the basic ingredient for the description of physics at a given time $t$.
+It is more convenient, however, to consider the signs as a genuine part of the local-time information and take the wave function $\{q_\tau(t)\}$ rather than the probabilities $\{p_\tau(t)\}$ as the basic ingredient for the description of physics at a given time $t$.
 For any given classical statistical ensemble $\{p_\omega\}$ the wave function $\{q_\tau(t)\}$ is, in principle, computable (up to irrelevant gauge choices).
 From $\{q_\tau(t)\}$ one can compute directly the expectation values of observables $A(t+\alpha)$ at times different from $t$.
 These observables are associated to off-diagonal operators, similar to the Heisenberg picture in quantum mechanics.

 The unitary evolution law constitutes a direct implementation of the quantum mechanical wave function in terms of the classical probability density $\{p_\omega\}$.
 The quantum wave function at a given time $t$ is directly related to the sequence of local probability distributions $\{p_\tau(t)\}$.
 The components of a real quantum wave function are simply given by $q_\tau(t)$.
 This is no limitation since a complex wave function $\psi_{\tau'}(t)$ can always be written as a real wave function with twice the number of components.
 The unitary evolution equation for the local probabilities becomes the Schr\"odinger equation for the wave function in quantum physics.
 All quantum rules for the computation of expectation values of observables apply.
 Quantum physics results from classical probabilities which admit a time structure with unitary evolution law.